G01d3nW01f/backdoor-gen/README.md

   script embed to jpeg_file with exiftool

 extension tricks:
-  if disallow to .php extension
-  .php.jpg and .phtml
+  if disallow to .php extension, generate to .php.jpg and .phtml for these

 webshell: